TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-1.markdown

 ['assert_any_call', 'assert_called_once_with', 'assert_called_with', 'assert_has_calls', 'attach_mock', 'call_args', 'call_args_list', 'call_count', 'called', 'configure_mock', 'method_calls', 'mock_add_spec', 'mock_calls', 'reset_mock', 'return_value', 'side_effect']
 ```

 As you can see there are some methods which are already defined into the `Mock` object.
-Let us read a non-existing attribute
+Let us read a non-existent attribute

 ``` pycon
 >>> m.some_attribute